BGforgeNet/ielib/README.md

 [__Documentation__](https://ielib.bgforge.net)
 | [__Forum__](https://forums.bgforge.net/viewforum.php?f=35)

-Infinity Engine library for [BGforge MLS](https://github.com/BGforgeNet/VScode-BGforge-MLS).
-It can be used standalone as well.

 ![usage example](resources/example.png)

+A WeiDU library for Infinity Engine modding.

-Essentially, it defines various constants: opcode numbers, icon numbers, etc, so that they could be used instead of magic numbers, improving overall code readability.
-(Similarly to what WeiDU [does](https://weidu.org/~thebigg/README-WeiDU.html#sec58).)
+IElib defines various constants: opcode numbers, icon numbers, etc, so that they could be used instead of magic numbers, improving overall code readability - similarly to what WeiDU itself [does](https://weidu.org/~thebigg/README-WeiDU.html#sec58), but on a larger scale.
+It also contains a collection of helper functions.

+IElib can be used standalone or with [BGforge MLS](https://github.com/BGforgeNet/VScode-BGforge-MLS).
+MLS will pick up all of IElib's define for intellisense.

 ### Usage